Oily and acne-prone skin can be a challenge, however, I’ve found simplicity to be the answer to this skin type and skin condition.

 EltaMD – AM Therapy Facial Moisturizer – $35

-EltaMD AM Therapy Facial Moisturizer is a lightweight, oil-free moisturizer that can be used both in the morning and evening.
+EltaMD AM Therapy Facial Moisturizer is a lightweight, oil-free moisturizer used both in the morning and evening.

 At first, I was a little confused about why it says AM Therapy when it doesn’t contain any SPF; however, I read that EltaMD also has a PM Therapy Facial Moisturizer that is slightly thicker and richer in texture than the AM one.